polarbit/bluelabs-wallet/README.md

 psql> \dt
 select * from pg_catalog.pg_tables where tablename like 'wallet%';

-# Changed db name from default to hede
-DB_DATABASE=hede go run . config
+# Environment variables
+DB_DATABASE="postgresql://postgres:1234@localhost"
+LOGLEVEL=fatal

 # Run integration tests
 go test ./...  -v -tags integration
-# if integration tests run; unit tests will not run (using build tags)
+Note: if integration tests run; unit tests will not run (using build tags)

 ### TODO
 - Move config.json and docker-compose into
+- Use connection pooling; or add to your notes.
+- Repo: Other fields can be tested for min-max length, existance etc.